Time-Uniform Confidence Spheres for Means of Random Vectors: Introduction

 \subsection{Related work}

 Given its centrality to many statistical procedures, estimating the mean of random vectors is a well studied topic.
-In the fixed-time setting, the sample mean has nearly optimal behavior for sufficiently light-tailed distributions, but can perform poorly in heavy-tailed settings~\citep{catoni2012challenging}.
-This led to the development of alternatives such as median-of-means~\citep{lugosi2019sub} and threshold-based estimators~\citep{catoni2018dimension}.
-See \citet{lugosi2019mean} for a survey of such results.
+For sub-Gaussian random vectors in the fixed-time setting, state-of-the-art concentration comes from \citet{hsu2012tail}.
+Our result has the same asymptotics (it is off by \citeauthor{hsu2012tail}'s result by an non-leading additive factor), but is time-uniform and handles martingale-dependence.
+We also improve on more classical bounds for isotropic sub-Gaussian random vectors obtained via covering arguments (e.g., \citealp[Theorem 1.19]{rigollet2023high}).
+Meanwhile, for heavy-tailed distributions, it is known that the sample mean (and weighted variants) have suboptimal performance~\citep{catoni2012challenging}.
+This led to the development of alternatives such as median-of-means~\citep{lugosi2019sub,minsker2015geometric} and threshold-based estimators~\citep{catoni2018dimension}, the latter of which we will make time-uniform in Theorem~\ref{thm:catoni-estimator}.
+We refer to \citet{lugosi2019mean} for a survey on fixed-time mean estimation under heavy tails.

-In the sequential setting, the theory of ``self-normalized processes''~\citep{pena2004self,pena2009self} has been leveraged to give anytime-valid confidence ellipsoids under sub-Gaussian assumptions~\citep{abbasi2011improved}.
-Very recently, \citet{whitehouse2023time} extended this approach to more general settings.
-Such results are stated as bounds on $\|V_t^{-1/2}\bs{S}_t\|$, where $(\bs{S}_t)_{t\geq 1}$, $\bs{S}_t\in\Re^d$ is a process of interest (e.g., $S_t = \sum_{i\leq t} \bs{X}_i-\muvec$) and $(V_t)_{t\geq 1}$ is the associated ``variance process,'' where $V_t\in \Re^{d\times d}$ is positive semi-definite.
-Self-normalized bounds are useful when the variance of the distributions is different in different directions, in which case one desires ellipsoids instead of spheres.
-We briefly discuss how our bounds can sometimes be adapted to such distributions in Section~\ref{sec:aniso}, but in general our techniques do not yield such variance-conscious bounds and are thus not directly comparable to this line of work.
-Moreover, such results of \citet{abbasi2011improved, whitehouse2023time} only apply to sufficiently light-tailed distributions (or to symmetric heavy-tailed distributions), and not to the more general heavy-tailed settings we consider in Section~\ref{sec:heavy-tailed}.
+In the sequential setting, the theory of ``self-normalized processes''~\citep{pena2004self,pena2009self} has been leveraged to give anytime-valid confidence ellipsoids under sub-Gaussian assumptions~\citep{abbasi2011improved,faury2020improved}.
+This line of work is focused on bounding the self-normalized quantity $\|\bs{V}_t^{-1/2}\bs{S}_t\|$ for $\bs{S}_t = \sum_{i=1}^t \eps_i \bs{X}_i$ where $\eps_i$ is the scalar noise of an online regression model, $\bs{X}_i$ are multivariate observations, and $\bs{V}_t$ is a variance process.
+This setting is quite distinct from our own, which seeks non-self-normalized bounds and does not have both observations and noise components.
+Section~\ref{sec:ellipsoids} provides a brief discussion of how some of our bounds can be adapted to anisotropic distributions.
+This yields bounds in the Mahalanobis norm with respect to the variance but these results remain distinct from self-normalized bounds. \citet{whitehouse2023time} give a general treatment of time-uniform self-normalized bounds which extends beyond regression but it remains incomparable to our own work.
+Moreover, the results of \citet{abbasi2011improved, whitehouse2023time} only apply to sufficiently light-tailed distributions, and not to the more general heavy-tailed settings we consider in Section~\ref{sec:heavy-tailed}.